 This e-mail is a brief summary of the progress in the project till this moment as part of the midterm evaluation.

 created and retaining a git repo for testing purposes

-learn the basic of obs that will be needed of the integration in opensuseand created
+learn the basic of obs that will be needed of the integration in opensuseand created the appropriate repo

 Getting familiar with the Augeas procedures,api etc

 created a find lens procedure and created my first patch :)